ropensci/roweb3/content/blog/2025-02-27-news-march-2025/index.md

 Prior to the meeting in Sao Paulo, participants met online to get to know each other and present their ideas for projects.
 Ten projects were selected and then developed during the weekend in Brazil.

 During the event, rOpenSci members collaborated with other participants to exchange experiences, brainstorm solutions, and design practical resources that could be shared with the broader community.
-The worked on projects related to mentoring programs, leadership skill training, and international research funding.
+The worked on projects related to [open mentoring programs](https://numfocus.github.io/disc-unconference-2025-projects/en/creating_an_open_mentorship_initiative.html), leadership skill training, and [international research funding](https://numfocus.github.io/disc-unconference-2025-projects/en/navigating-funding-landscape.html).

 We also have the chance to hear about other projects that interest the rOpenSci community, like open science training for researchers in the Global South and multilingual solutions for open science.